TangMeng111/ACOT/README.md

   pages={567--579},
   doi={10.1109/TMI.2024.3456789}
 }
-Contributing
-We welcome contributions from the community!
-Here's how to contribute:
-Fork the repository to your GitHub account.
-Create a feature branch: git checkout -b feature/your-feature-name.
-Commit your changes with clear messages: git commit -m "Add X feature: fix Y bug".
-Push to your branch: git push origin feature/your-feature-name.
-Open a Pull Request (PR) to the main branch of the original repository.
-Contribution Guidelines
-Follow PEP 8 for Python code style.
-Add unit tests for new features (in tests/ directory).
-Update the README if your changes affect usage/installation.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.
-The MIT License allows free use, modification, and distribution for both commercial and non-commercial purposes.
+-->

-Acknowledgements
+## Acknowledgements
 This research is supported by the National Natural Science Foundation of China (Grant No. 12345678).
 We thank the BraTS and TCIA consortia for providing open access to medical image datasets.
 We use the POT (Python Optimal Transport) library for OT computations and MONAI for medical image processing.
 Special thanks to the open-source community for the UNet implementation and UDA baselines.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.
+The MIT License allows free use, modification, and distribution for both commercial and non-commercial purposes.